paranext/usfm-tools/README.md

 The marker names and information about those markers are derived from the `usx.rng` file.
 This schema file contains information about each valid USFM marker:
 - The element's `name` is the marker type
+- The marker name comes from one of a number of places:
+    - The `style` attribute may contain the single marker name for that marker type
+    - The `style` attribute may contain a `choice` of all the marker names associated with that marker type
-- The `style` attribute contains either the single marker name or contains a `ref` pointing to an enumeration of all the marker names associated with that marker type.
+    - The `style` attribute may contain a `ref` pointing to a `choice` of all the marker names associated with that marker type
+    - If there is not a `style` attribute, the element's `name` is the marker type and the marker name
-    - If the marker has a default attribute, it will be the value of the `usfm:propval` attribute on the `value` tag in the `style` attribute or in the enumeration.
+- If the marker has a default attribute, it may come from one of two places
+    - The default attribute will be the value of the `usfm:propval` attribute on the `value` tag in the `style` attribute or in the enumeration.
+    - If there is no `usfm:propval` attribute on the `value` tag in the `style` attribute or there is no `style` attribute, the default attribute for a marker will be the first non-optional `attribute` `name` listed in the element other than the list below of attributes to skip or the first optional non-skipped `attribute` `name` if there are no non-optional non-skipped `attribute`s.
+There is only a default attribute if there are zero or one non-optional non-skipped `attribute`s.
+        - The following attributes should be skipped when determining which attribute is the default attribute:
+            - all attributes on `usx` marker type
+            - `code` on `book` marker type
+            - all attributes on `periph` marker type
+            - `style` on any marker type
+            - `vid` on `para` and `table` marker types
+            - all attributes on `chapter` marker type
+            - all attributes on `verse` marker type
+            - `caller` and `category` on `note` marker type
+            - `category` on `sidebar` marker type
+        - Exception: For `ms` marker types, `who` takes priority over other attributes if it is present.

+There is also a marker named `cat` with marker type `cat` that is not listed in `usx.rng` that needs to be present in `markers.json`.

 Following is a snippet from the schema that is an example of one marker name and marker type: